TheBarbaraIsTaken/SentenceGenerator/README.md

 * How to identify the grammatical part in the sentence for the given word?
 * How to make sure that the generated sentences actually make sense and are based on a continuous bag of words (CBOW)?
 * How can we force our model to generate the sentence that contains a given word?
-* How can we make our sentence richer by substituting one part with a subordinate clause?
 * Optional: Does the order of adverbs as well as the sentence order influence the performance of the model?

 ## Literature